DLR-VF/ULTImodel/ultimodel-mkdocs/docs/use.md

 ### Attraction index

-ULTIMO offers to calculate population per TAZ based on a point layer, which can be used as attraction factors.
+ULTImodel offers to calculate population per TAZ based on a point layer, which can be used as attraction factors.
 Furthermore, there is another function available extracting industrial areas from OSM and combining them with population to form an attraction index.
 The index is calculated with a Cobb-Douglas function: